ParthMunjalJoshi/AdversarialTransferabilityResearch/README.md

 ![plot](./lib/EvalPipe.png)

-This pipeline takes two models and calculates adversarial robustness and transferability metrics for them and returns dataframes
+This pipeline takes two models and calculates adversarial robustness and transferability metrics for them and returns dataframes.
 The structure of the dataframes is given by:

 ![plot](./lib/Dataset_design.png)

+For exact specifics refer to the file:
+  * evaluation_pipeline.py

 ### Final Output:
 Running the experiment produces 3 useful csv files: